Full list of trains from June 1: Precautions and other guidelines to follow

 On a party ticket if one passenger is found unfit to travel however other passengers on the PNR want to travel in that case full refund of fare shall be granted to passenger who was not allowed to travel.

-For all the above cases, TTE certificates (as per extant practice) shall be issued to the passenger at the entry/checking/screening point of the station itself mentioning "Number of passengers not allowed to travel due to fever or symptoms of Covid 19 in one or more passengers".
+For all the above cases, TTE certificates (as per extant practice) shall be issued to the passenger at the entry/checking/screening point of the station itself mentioning "Number of passengers not allowed to travel due to fever or symptoms of Covid-19 in one or more passengers".

 After getting TTE certificates, TDR shall be filed for refund of not travelled passengers, within 10 days from the date of journey.